 Ingredients

-- 600 g extra firm tofu pressed and sliced into triangles
+- 21 oz extra-firm tofu pressed and sliced into large triangles; approx. 600g

-- 1/2 cup brown rice syrup or sub agave or maple syrup
+- 1/2 cup brown rice syrup or sub maple syrup or agave; approx. 170g

 Instructions

-- Make the marinade by whisking orange juice, brown rice syrup, soy sauce and rice vinegar in a jug.
+- In a medium bowl or measuring cup, whisk together the orange juice, brown rice syrup, soy sauce, and rice vinegar.

-- Remove the tofu and broccoli from the tray.
-Transfer remaining marinade liquid to a small saucepan and add cornstarch.
-Whisk over low heat until sauce has thickened.
+- Remove the tofu and broccoli from the tray and transfer the remaining liquid to a small saucepan.
+Whisk in the cornstarch and heat over low, stirring constantly, until thickened (about 2โ3 minutes).